Carnagion/dissertation/diss/diss.typ

 The two different decomposed de-icing approaches result in nearly identical makespans, earliest and latest de-icing times, and objective values across all problem instances, with decomposed de-icing by CTOT attaining only a #calc.round((heathrow-improvements.tobt-ctot - 1.0) * 100, digits: 2)% improvement in objective values on average compared to decomposed de-icing by TOBT.
 However, integrated de-icing achieves an improvement in objective values by factors of #calc.round(heathrow-improvements.tobt-integrated, digits: 2) and #calc.round(heathrow-improvements.ctot-integrated, digits: 2) on average compared to decomposed de-icing by TOBT and by CTOT respectively.

-Additionally, integrated de-icing is on average #calc.round(heathrow-avg-runtimes.tobt / heathrow-avg-runtimes.integrated, digits: 2) times faster than decompsed de-icing by TOBT, and #calc.round(heathrow-avg-runtimes.ctot / heathrow-avg-runtimes.integrated, digits: 2) times faster than decomposed de-icing by CTOT.
+Additionally, integrated de-icing is on average #calc.round(heathrow-runtimes.avg.tobt / heathrow-runtimes.avg.integrated, digits: 2) times faster than decompsed de-icing by TOBT, and #calc.round(heathrow-runtimes.avg.ctot / heathrow-runtimes.avg.integrated, digits: 2) times faster than decomposed de-icing by CTOT.

 @branch-bound-furini lists the results for all Milan benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program utilising the three different de-icing approaches.
 Since these instances do not contain de-icing data, the pushback duration $p_i$, pre-de-ice taxi duration $m_i$, de-icing duration $o_i$, taxi-out duration $n_i$, and lineup duration $q_i$ are assumed to be five minutes each for all departures.